Golf Activities and Practice Drills at Home

 Make a chipping game with your family.
 My brother-in-law has a whole bunch of old golf wedges and breaks them out at backyard parties.
 He has a little 5 hole course around the perimeter of his house using random landmarks and targets.
 Feel free to keep score too like we do – everyone will have a blast!

 Using a chipping mat, play cornhole with a cornhole game board using whiffle balls.
-Or find one online like this BattleChip Game which is specifically for golf and comes with a mat and game board.
+Or find one online like this BattleChip Game or Chippo Golf Game further below which is specifically for golf and comes with a mat and game board.

 There are many creative ways to “practice” golf without having to head to the actual golf driving range or course.